JArcher101/id-iframes/API.md

 #### 4. **eSoF Request** - Electronic Source of Funds
 - Can be standalone or combined with Form E
 - ONLY valid for "Purchase" worktypes
-- Requires name, DOB, address, mobile, CDF/OFSI
+- Requires name, DOB, address, mobile, OFSI, and either a CDF upload or a fully completed individual client profile
 - Shows eSoFOnlyHint when standalone
 - Shows eSoFHint when combined with Form E
 - Shows ID Documents section